By: Alicia Peacock Writer & Journalist | Specialist Arts & European travel

 Our top tips on what to do in Venice during Carnevale

 The best way to see Venice is by foot, especially during Carnevale.
 Wonder from canal side to campi, occasionally pausing on bridges to savour the magic of the city and marvel at the characters you will meet in full masquerade.
 Embrace the history of Carnival and combine a walking tour of Venice with a ‘bar-crawl’ of the city's best Bacari.
+In 2025 restaurants and bacari across the city will be offering special dishes, cicchetti and cocktails dedicated to Carnevale on these dates.

 It’s opera season in Venice during Carnevale as well and there couldn’t be a more fitting time to visit the 18th-century, Teatro la Fenice.
 If this isn’t the perfect occasion for a decadent night at the opera then we don’t know what is!